Programming in Python

 x = y

-Strings in Python can be represented using single quotes ('cat'
+Strings in Python can be represented using single quotes ('cat') or double quotes ("cat").

 One way to represent a double quote in a string is to represent the string using single quotes, and vice versa: